ifram333/testing-mobile-template/README.md

 The way to add a new configuration is as follows:

-Multiple configurations can be stored, since the execution of the project can be done on different computers or servers.
+Multiple configurations can be stored since the execution of the project can be done on different computers or servers.

 ```json
 "configs": {